hpi-sam/digital-fuesim-manv/README.md

 ### Docker ENVs

--   All available Docker ENVs are listed with their default values in [the docker-compose file](./docker-compose.yml).
+-   All available Docker ENVs are listed with their default values in [.env.example](./.env.example) file.
+Copy this file and name it `.env` (under Linux, this would be e.g. `cp .env.example .env`)

 ## Before you commit